All Products

 host: "https://es-cn-0pp1jxvcl000*****.kibana.elasticsearch.aliyuncs.com:5601"

-host: the URL that is used to access the Kibana console.
+host: the URL used to access the Kibana console.
 You can obtain the URL on the Kibana configuration page.
 For more information, see View the public endpoint of the Kibana console.
 Specify the URL in the format of <Public endpoint of the Kibana console>:5601.

-4. Modify the configuration of the Elasticsearch cluster.
+4. Modify the Elasticsearch output configuration.

 Modify the configuration of the Elasticsearch cluster